-Student Information Database Upgrade
+Student Information Database Upgrade:

 The CAMS Committee created in spring 2017, led by the dean, IERP and CIO, with OES staff membership, implemented CAMS in spring 2018 in order to establish an integrated web-based student information database.
-Application process, admissions, registration and faculty and student communication are integrated into the web-based database system.
-In fall 2018, the plan is to begin utilizing the Financial Aid portal.
+Application process, admissions, registration and faculty and student communication were integrated into the web-based database system.
+The Financial Aid portal is scheduled to be implemented in spring 2019.
 At which time, full implementation of CAMS will be complete.

-Multimedia Instructional Materials and Equipment Updates
+Multimedia Instructional Materials and Equipment Updates: